PenCue/devprocess/docs/git-branching-model.md

 The scope of integration testing is all representative customer configurations using if permitted customer (anonimized) production data and at as large a scale as feasible (production and larger)

 If the PR gets rejected it will be closed and process returns back to **dev** branch.
-Any integration issues will be recorded in new issues.
+Any integration issues will be recorded as new issues.

 Note:  cosmetic errors (typos) can be allowed but please record them in an (existing) issue.